JyanMan/rust_dodge_game_bevyecs/README.md

 ## TODO
-1. Rewrite the weapon system
+* Rewrite the weapon system
-  * now add hitbox
+* Rewrite the zombie system
-2. Rewrite the zombie system
+* optimize animation system to use flat arrays instead of vectors